-Some people are exempt from paying Class 4 national insurance if on 6 April 2018 they were:
+Some people are exempt from paying Class 4 National Insurance if on 6 April 2020 they were:

-- at or over State Pension age at the beginning of the year of assessment, including if you reach State Pension age on 6 April 2018;
+- at or over State Pension age at the beginning of the year of assessment.
+This includes if you reach State Pension age on 6 April 2018;

 - under 16;